Lecture

 Example of OOP Usage

-The following code defines an Animal class and a Dog class that inherits from the Animal class.
+The following code defines an Animal class and a Dog class, which inherits from the Animal class.

 The Animal class has a name attribute and defines a speak method.